apache/kafka/README.md

 release-zip : Create all the jars, run unit tests and create a deployable release zip

-package-all: Creates jars for src, test, docs etc
+package: Creates jars for src, test, docs etc

 projects : List all the sub projects